Data visualization sounds intimidating. Charts. Graphs. Coding. Statistics. Complex software.

 6. Box Plot

-What it shows: Statistical summary (median, quartiles, outliers)
+What it shows: Statistical summary (median, quartiles, outliers).
+Learn to read and create them in our complete box plot guide.

 When to use: